partigabor/aromatica-old/database/output/md/clove_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum, see also nutmeg; mace.

+, see also nutmeg; mace.

-Spice from dried unopened flower bud of the clove tree; used whole or ground, see also nutmeg; mace.
+According to WordNet: Spice from dried unopened flower bud of the clove tree; used whole or ground.

 Clove (*Syzygium aromaticum* (L.) Merr. \& L.M.Perry) is a culinary and medicinal spice from the *Myrtaceae* family,[^powo] originating in the region(s) of N. Moluccas, IndonesiaIt is used for its flower buds, primarily for meats, sauces; anesthetic.
 Its aroma is described as sweet, pungent, astringent, with a heat index of 5.[^ucla_medicinal_2002]

 |English|Arabic|Chinese| Hungarian|
 |-------|------|-------|----------|